© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Burwell Castle is a scheduled monument protected by Historic England under reference 1015596.
 View the official record →

-Burwell Castle is a Norman motte-and-bailey fortification located in Cambridgeshire, constructed in the early twelfth century.
+Burwell Castle is a Norman motte-and-bailey fortification located in Cambridgeshire, dating to the early twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015596.

 Burwell Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015596.